 The first of these, statistically, is the most important, with well over half of visitors arriving here of their own volition.
 The second used to be important, and Google would often place my posts quite high in their rankings, which was nice.
 But over the last few years their algorithms have changed, or their interest has waned, and now my posts tend to appear a lot further down on pages most searchers never reach.
 Similarly it's a rare day now when a significant number of people arrive here from a link located somewhere else, and I choose not to bang the drum myself to try to encourage readers in.

-Nevertheless, what I still like to do, every time one of these millionaire milestones rolls by, is to look back and analyse where this third category of vistors came from.
+Nevertheless, what I still like to do, every time one of these millionaire milestones rolls by, is to look back and analyse where this third category of visitors came from.
 In particular I like to draw up a league table of top linking blogs, ordered by volume of visitors clicking here from there.
 This used to be quite interesting, and important, back in the era when blogs thrived solely because other blogs linked to them.
 How times change.
-Blogs no longer have the traction they once enjoyed, and Favourite articles it via their own blog, because writing paragraphs is too much hassle.
-Instead they tap a few characters into some social media messageboard.
-The ability to drive traffic to blogs has wholly shifted, away from those who generate their own content towards those who merely digest the content of others.
+Blogs no longer have the traction they once enjoyed, and few people now publish on their own platform, because writing paragraphs is too much hassle.
+Instead the ability to drive traffic to blogs has wholly shifted, away from those who generate their own content towards those who merely digest the content of others.

 So my regular linking league table again includes a range of websites broader than mere blogs, in particular three social media services that didn't exist when I started out, and which now dominate beyond expectation.
 My apologies if they've shoved your website down the top 20 since my last league table in summer last year.
 And thank you all for linking (assuming you still exist).